For the answer to these questions, keep reading.

 Freemasons are encouraged to donate money to charity, dependent upon their means.
 You will never be pressurised and some Lodges will not ask you at all, as giving to charity is a matter for your own conscience.

-If you have any questions not answered by this page, please feel free to contact the Secretary by E-Mail: firstname.lastname@example.org ensuring to include a contact telephone number.
+If you have any questions not answered by this page, please feel free to contact us by E-Mail: firstname.lastname@example.org ensuring to include a contact telephone number.

 If after reading the pages on this site, you are interested in becoming a Freemason, we advise that you first talk to a family member, friend or colleague whom you already know to be a Freemason.
 They will be able to explain to you what they can about the fraternity and help you find a suitable Lodge.